ziyux/CNN_LSTM_V2/README.md

 -------------
 This project aims to design a deep learning model for rolling action recognition.
 The rolling action includes forward roll, backward roll, shoulder roll and dive roll.
 But side roll (pencil roll) is not included.

-The dataset the project uses is collected from Youtube, the detailed information is included in the file /src/rolling.csv
+The dataset the project uses is collected from Youtube, the detailed information is included in the file rolling.csv.
+Sample videos and test videos can be viewed through [Google Drive](https://drive.google.com/open?id=1D2bJ9HLYt08NxpOj2HgoqJ2RpJXN_DZ_).

 The project uses Openpose from CMU (https://github.com/CMU-Perceptual-Computing-Lab/openpose) to implement feature extraction and obtain 25 keypoints of body as input features, which includes: